 What kind of milk do I use?:

-I personally prefer using almond milk (Malk is my favorite brand) or my homemade oat milk in this recipe, but you can use whatever you’d like!
+I personally prefer using almond milk, cashew milk, or my homemade oat milk in this recipe, but you can use whatever you’d like!

 Note that not all milk substitutes are created equal.
 Some are loaded with junky ingredients, which I’m just not into myself, and some foam up a ton.
 While foam is great for coffee, it’s not something that I love in my iced matcha.
 If you’re using a milk that does foam when blended, I’d start by only blending ½ of the amount, and then add the remaining liquid at the very end.